Pornography is Harmful for Some People

 However, I disagree with two central aspects of the addiction model.

-Why the Addiction Model Can Cause Harm
+Why the Sex Addiction Model Can Cause Harm

 First, addiction treatment often emphasizes abstinence.
 While abstinence may be appropriate for substances like alcohol or drugs, I do not believe it is realistic—or healthy—to prescribe abstinence from sexual activity or masturbation.
-I have even heard some therapists claim that masturbation constitutes cheating, a belief that often contributes to unnecessary marital rupture.
+I‘ve even heard some therapists claim that masturbation constitutes cheating, a belief that often contributes to unnecessary marital rupture.

 Most pornography users are not attempting to betray their partners; they are seeking arousal, relief, or escape.